Home » Atmosphere » Outside Earth » Ozone Layer: Earth’s Protective Shield Has a Hole In It

 How was the ozone layer formed?

-Here were the necessary steps for ozone to form in the atmosphere:
+Here are the necessary steps for ozone to form in the atmosphere:

 • OXYGEN PRESENCE: The first necessary step for an ozone layer on Earth was oxygen in the atmosphere.
 It was the Great Oxygenation Event that accomplished this.

-• SINGLE OXYGEN ATOMS: High in the atmosphere, some oxygen (O2) molecules absorbed energy from the sun’s ultraviolet (UV) rays.
-This split ozone to form single oxygen atoms.
+• SINGLE OXYGEN ATOMS: High in the atmosphere, some oxygen (O2) molecules absorb energy from the sun’s ultraviolet (UV) rays.
+This splits ozone to form single oxygen atoms.

-• OZONE FORMATION: These atoms combined with molecular oxygen (O2) to form ozone (O3) molecules.
+• OZONE FORMATION: These atoms combine with molecular oxygen (O2) to form ozone (O3) molecules.
 These ozone molecules are very effective at absorbing UV rays.

 How is ozone distributed in the stratosphere?